steve506/git_lesson/README.md

 Git is a version control system that prevents us from having the "final doc" problem.

 This is a commit that I am not aware of, or one that i have forgotten about.

-This is a line in the file that I do not want.